Carniolan Savings Bank: Habsburg era

 The Laibacher Sparkasse was founded on by a group of local businessmen as an associative savings bank (Vereinssparkasse), the second-oldest such entity in the Habsburg Monarchy after the Vienna-based Erste österreichische Spar-Casse founded in 1819.
 Its aim was partly to promote social cohesion by allowing everyone to earn a return on their savings, no matter how modest.
 It thus accepted deposits and invested mainly in property loans, for houses in and around Ljubljana and its surroundings and for larger manor estates.
 In addition to individual savings, it collected funds from the Catholic Church and charitable institutions.
 From 1826 on, it also provided lombard credit against securities, gold, and silver collateral.
 Initially run by volunteers, it employed its first salaried clerk in 1826.
 The bank was originally located in Galle House on the Town Square, just south of Ljubljana Town Hall.

 For more than four decades, the Laibach/Illyrian/Carniolan Savings Bank was the only modern financial institution in what is now Slovenia.
 Following new enabling legislation, municipal savings banks (Stadtsparkassen) were then created in Ptuj (1862), Maribor (1862), and Celje (1865).
 In 1868 the region's first commercial bank, Laibacher Gewerbebank (lit.
 'Ljubljana Commercial Bank'), was founded in Ljubljana.
-A competing institution, the Ljubljana Municipal Savings Bank (Laibacher Stadtsparkasse, Mestna hranilnica ljubljanska), was founded by the Ljubljana municipality in 1889.
+A competing institution, the Ljubljana Municipal Savings Bank (Laibacher Stadtsparkasse, Mestna hranilnica ljubljanska), was founded by the municipality of Ljubljana in 1889.

 In 1877, the Carniolan Savings Bank's general assembly approved the erection of a representative head office building, in the city's newly developed expansion across the Ljubljanica river.
 The bank relocated to its new home in 1880, and remained there until its end.

 The early 20th century saw the rise of nationalism and communal tensions in the Austro-Hungarian Empire, in Carniola particularly between Slovenes and Germans.
 The Carniolan Savings Bank was viewed by Slovenian nationalists such as Ivan Hribar and Ivan Oražen as "an economic but also the political symbol of German power in Carniola".
 In September 1908, they called for its boycott by Slovenian clients, triggering a bank run that lasted until June 1909, during which 39% of all savers closed their accounts.
 The bank subsequently changed the name on its building from Krainische Sparkasse to Kranjska hranilnica in December 1909, and started publishing annual reports in Slovene.

 On the eve of World War I in 1913, the Carniolan Savings Bank was the largest savings banks on Slovenian territory with 26 percent of aggregate savings bank deposits, followed by the Ljubljana Municipal Savings Bank (23 percent) and the Maribor Municipal Savings Bank (15 percent).